Following image shows a scrap piece of 5/8 inch plywood, which was cut with a jigsaw to 12×13 inches. It will serve as a base for my ‘soundboard.

 This is in the early stages of building the project.

-Underneath the F8 – there’s a quick release plate and holder – which is sitting on a ball-n-socket.
-Very easy to adjust the angle of the F8.
+Underneath the Zoom F8 audio recorder – there’s a quick release plate and holder – which is attached to a small ball-n-socket unit.
+It’s very easy to adjust the angle of the F8.

-The FRC and USB keyboard were ordered on Oct-14 on Amazon.com
+The Zoom FRC and USB keyboard were ordered on Oct-14-2018 from Amazon.

 Picked up a 12 volt DC gooseneck light with a XLR end – at Long & Mcquade music store in Calgary.

 A Power-Sonic 12 volt, 10.5 Ah gel cell battery was purchased from B&E Electronics in Calgary.
-It is attached in the center of the soundboard with velco, and is meant to permanently live there.
-It weighs 7.2 lbs.
+It lays on its side – in the center of the soundboard and will be attached with velco.
+The battery weighs 7.2 lbs.

 The keyboard and FRC are also attached with velco.

 This works out to 1.25 amps, and running off the 10.5 Ah battery – it should last 8.4 hours.
-A bit less, if I also use the work light under dark conditions…
+A bit less, if I use the work light under dark conditions…